poetapp/documentation/rdd/separate-file-uploads.md

 ## Frost User Default Public/Private Key

 ### how/where do we store the public and private key
-We will storege users key pairs in the vault.
+We will storage users key pairs in the vault.

 ### Generating public and private key for new users
 We can generate the users key pair at new account creation time.

 ### Generating public and private key for current users
-There are multiple events we could use to generate the keypair if they do not have them yet.
+There are multiple events we could use to generate the key pair if they do not have them yet.

 #### Automated
 - login